bad-noodles/keycastr-cli/README.md

 # KeyCastr CLI

-A command-line interface for controlling [KeyCastr](https://github.com/keycastr/keycastr) on macOS without modifying the KeyCastr application itself.
+A command-line interface for controlling [KeyCastr](https://github.com/keycastr/keycastr).
 This tool allows you to toggle, start, stop, and check the status of KeyCastr's keystroke capture functionality directly from the terminal.

 ## Overview